karaokenite/karaokenite/README.md

 # What is Karaoke Nite?

-[Karaoke Nite](https://karaokenite.co) is a web app where you can sing with your friends & family on the web.
-Brand new quaratine pastime.
+🔮 [Karaoke Nite](https://karaokenite.co) is a social app where you can sing with friends on the web.

 # Team